Mo-Abdelhameed/Multiclass-Classification-JN-Template/README.md

-# Dockerized-Multiclass-Classification-Template
+# Multiclass-Classification-JN-Template

-Dockerized ML model with train and predict APIs with a very basic preprocessing pipeline
+Dockerized ML model with train and predict APIs with a very basic preprocessing pipeline using Jupyter Notebooks

 ## This repository is a dockerized implementation of the re-usable multiclass classifier model.